EvonDong/ExcerTracker-MERN/README.md

 <img src="/website-images/excertracker-countdown.png" width="500" height="260">

-This website can also accommdate and record a massive number of users and display their information simultaneously, which makes it suitable for club / CCA use.
+This website can also accommodate a massive number of related users and display their information simultaneously for easy reference, which makes it suitable for club / CCA use.

 Logged Exercises Page: